 The end-to-end congestion control mechanisms of TCP have been a critical factor in the robustness of the Internet.
-However, the Internet is no longer a small, closely knit user community, and it is no longer possible to rely on all end-nodes to use end-to-end congestion control for best-effort traffic.
+However, the Internet is no longer a small, closely knit user community, and it is no longer practical to rely on all end-nodes to use end-to-end congestion control for best-effort traffic.
 Similarly, it is no longer possible to rely on all developers to incorporate end-to-end congestion control in their Internet applications.
 The network itself must now participate in controlling its own resource utilization.

-This leads to several possible approaches for best-effort traffic competing for scarce bandwidth in the Internet.
-One approach is to propose, as the primary mechanism for sharing scarce bandwidth, that routers isolate each flow, as much as possible, from the effects of other flows [She94].
-This approach suggests the deployment of per-flow scheduling mechanisms that separately regulate the bandwidth used by each best-effort flow.
+Assuming the Internet will continue to become congested due to a scarcity of bandwidth, this proposition leads to several possible approaches for controlling best-effort traffic.
+One approach involves the deployment of packet scheduling disciplines in routers that isolate each flow, as much as possible, from the effects of other flows [She94].
+This approach suggests the deployment of per-flow scheduling mechanisms that separately regulate the bandwidth used by each best-effort flow, usually in an effort to approximate max-min fairness.

-A second approach outlined in this paper is for routers to support the continued use of end-to-end congestion control as the primary mechanism for best-effort traffic to share scarce bandwidth, and to deploy incentives for the continued use of end-to-end congestion control.
+A second approach, outlined in this paper, is for routers to support the continued use of end-to-end congestion control as the primary mechanism for best-effort traffic to share scarce bandwidth, and to deploy incentives for its continued use.
 These incentives would be in the form of router mechanisms to restrict the bandwidth of best-effort flows using a disproportionate share of the bandwidth in times of congestion.
 These mechanisms would give a concrete incentive to end-users, application developers, and protocol designers to use end-to-end congestion control for best-effort traffic.

-A third approach would be to rely on the financial incentives of pricing mechanisms to control sharing.
-Relying exclusively on financial incentives would result in a risky gamble that network providers were able to provision additional bandwidth and deploy effective pricing structures fast enough to keep up with the growth in unresponsive best-effort traffic in the Internet.
+A third approach would be to rely on financial incentives or pricing mechanisms to control sharing.
+Relying exclusively on financial incentives would result in a risky gamble that network providers will be able to provision additional bandwidth and deploy effective pricing structures fast enough to keep up with the growth in unresponsive best-effort traffic in the Internet.

-These three approaches to sharing, of isolating flows at the router, deploying concrete incentives for best-effort traffic to use end-to-end congestion control, and relying on pricing mechanisms, are not necessarily mutually exclusive.
+These three approaches to sharing: per-flow scheduling, incentives for end-to-end congestion control, and pricing mechanisms, are not necessarily mutually exclusive.
 Given the fundamental heterogeneity of the Internet, there is no requirement that all routers or all service providers follow precisely the same approach.

 However, these three approaches can lead to different conclusions about the role of end-to-end congestion control for best-effort traffic, and different consequences in terms of the increasing deployment of such traffic in the Internet.
-The Internet is now at a cross-roads in terms of the use of end-toend congestion control for best-effort traffic, and is in a position to actively welcome the widespread deployment of noncongestion-controlled best-effort traffic, to actively discourage such a widespread deployment, or, by taking no action, to allow such a widespread deployment to become a simple fact of life.
-We argue in this paper that recognizing the essential role of end-to-end congestion control for best-effort traffic and strengthening incentives for best-effort flows to use end-to-end congestion control are critical issues as the Internet expands to a larger community.
+The Internet is now at a cross-roads in terms of the use of end-toend congestion control for best-effort traffic.
+It is in a position to actively welcome the widespread deployment of noncongestion-controlled best-effort traffic, to actively discourage such a widespread deployment, or, by taking no action, to allow such a widespread deployment to become a simple fact of life.
+We argue in this paper that recognizing the essential role of end-to-end congestion control for best-effort traffic and strengthening incentives for using it are critical issues as the Internet expands to an even larger community.

-^{}This work was supported by the Director, Office of Energy Research, Scientific Computing Staff, of the U.S. Department of Energy under Contract No. DE-AC03-76SF00098, and by ARPA grant DABT63-96-C-0105.
+\ This work was supported by the Director, Office of Energy Research, Scientific Computing Staff, of the U.S. Department of Energy under Contract No. DE-AC03-76SF00098, and by ARPA grant DABT63-96-C-0105.

-1This is a revised version of a technical report, "Router Mechanisms to Support End-to-End Congestion Control", from February 1997.
+&lt;sup>1This is a revised version of a technical report, "Router Mechanisms to Support End-to-End Congestion Control", from February 1997.
 This paper expands on Sections 2, 4 and 7 of that paper; other sections of that paper will be broken out into separate documents.